 After Reykjavík I had two full days for some further exploring.
 I rented a car and drove inland to the geyser area & along the south coast to Vík.
 And got lost in some of the most overwhelmingly beautiful landscapes I’ve ever seen.

 It was full of steaming fields and surreal rugged & craggy mountains, with countless waterfalls tumbling from their hallucinating green edges.
-I saw a brilliant sunset on a shimmering glacier looming in the distance at half past 10 at night, and I was well & truly blown away.
+I saw a brilliant sunset on a shimmering glacier mountain looming in the distance at half past 10 at night, and I was well & truly blown away.

-Lost in Iceland
+Lost in the beauty of Iceland

-When I woke up the next day to clear blue skies & warm sunshine (!) and walked up to the craggy Reynisfjall hill, I was lost forever, and on a continuous natural high all the way back to Reykjavík.
+When I woke up the next day to clear blue skies & warm sunshine (!) and walked up to the craggy Reynisfjall hill, I was lost forever.
+I was on a continuous natural high all the way back to Reykjavík.
 Iceland had taken me completely by surprise.
-I decided there & then I just had to come back for more.

 Reynisfjall with Vík in the background.

 It was like a force of nature that couldn’t be denied.
 I just had to go there…

-I went back to Iceland the next year for a rúntur around the Ring Road.
-And it wouldn’t be the last time either.
-The first thing on the route had to be those islands.
-The Vestmannaeyjar!
-I instantly felt that this was one of those places I would want to return to.
-It really was beautiful beyond belief.
+I went back to Iceland the next year for a complete rúntur around the Ring Road.
+And that wouldn’t be the last time either.
+The first thing on my route had to be those shimmering islands on the south coast: the Vestmannaeyjar archipelago.
+It was beautiful beyond belief.